nickysemenza/lighting-control/README.md

 * DMX channel values are stored/cached in redis, and daemon.js continually sends the values over to the OLA server's `/set_dmx` endpoint.

-* The express server has an API for receiving **cues** in JSON format.
-A cue can have one or more actions, which represent the change to a given light fixture's attributes, along with a `timing`, to describe how long the fade can take, in milliseconds (0 for instant).
+* The express server has an API for receiving **cues** in JSON format. (`PUT /q`) A cue can have one or more actions, which represent the change to a given light fixture's attributes, along with a `timing`, to describe how long the fade can take, in milliseconds (0 for instant).
 Each cue has a `wait`, the time to hold after completing a cue before evaulating the next cue.
+Cues are RPUSH-ed onto the redis cue
+* `watchQueue()` continuously evaluates the cue queue, LPOP-ing each cue, can calling `processCue` as necessary
+* `processCue` takes the JSON and calls setRGB appropriately as per  the light settings' channel mapping
+  * ex: if the colors{} block of the fixture definition defines: `"r": 2, "g": 3, "b": 4`, then  `setRGB(200,132,5)` would need to be converted to channel 2@200, channel 3@132, etc...

 ###Example cues
 This will set light #1's green channel to 255 (100%), and the fade will take 1/2 a second.
 It will wait 200ms before evaluating the next cue